Das203web-dev/level-2-assignment-5/README.md

     },
     "message": "User login successful"}
   </pre>
-## ( note : the system will generate a userId automatically for future use )
+## ( note : the system will generate a userId automatically for future use and status is 200 for this response)

 ### 2. User Logout
 - **Endpoint:** `POST /auth/logout`